Stable configurations of repelling points on compact manifolds II: Introduction

 Retaining for now an assumption in \cite{randolchapter} that $k(\rho)$ is the restriction to $[0,\infty)$ of an even $C^\infty$ function on $(-\infty,\infty)$, and hence that the force function $H(\rho) = -k'(\rho)$ vanishes at $\rho = 0$, we also make a temporary assumption that $x \neq y$.
 Then, as noted in \cite{randolchapter} for the hyperbolic case, under suitable additional assumptions on $k(\rho)$, the vectorial effect at $x$ of a unit charge located at $y$ is given by where in the hyperbolic case as treated in \cite{randolchapter} and \cite{randol2014a}, $\gamma$ ranges over the elements of the lattice whose action on the appropriate hyperbolic covering space $H^n$ gives $M$, and $\vec{V}_\gamma$ is the tangent vector at $x$ of the unique directed geodesic segment in $H^n$ from $y$ to $x$.
 In this context, $h$ is the Selberg transform of $k$, the $r_n$'s are the standard parametrization in the Selberg theory of the Laplace eigenvalues on $M$, the $\varphi_n$'s are the corresponding Laplace eigenfunctions on $M$, and in the last sum, half the $r_n$'s are counted and the term corresponding to the constant eigenfunction is omitted, since the gradient operation removes the necessity for its presence.

-In the case in which $M$ is a flat torus of unit volume given by the action of a lattice $\Gamma$ on a Euclidean space, an argument effectively identical to that of \cite{randolchapter} shows that an analog of formula (\ref{eq1}) is valid, in which $h$ is the Fourier transform of $k$ and the sum is taken over the non-zero elements $\nu$ of the dual lattice of $\Gamma$, with $r_n$ replaced by $\nu$ and $\varphi_\nu$ by $e^{2\pi i(\nu ,x)}$.
+In the case in which $M$ is a flat torus of unit volume given by the action of a lattice $\Gamma$ on a Euclidean space, an argument effectively identical to that of \cite{randolchapter} using the Poisson summation formula shows that an analog of formula (\ref{eq1}) is valid, in which $h$ is the Fourier transform of the radial function $k$ and the sum is taken over the non-zero elements $\nu$ of the dual lattice of $\Gamma$, with $r_n$ replaced by $\nu$ and $\varphi_\nu$ by $e^{2\pi i(\nu ,x)}$.

 Note that under the currently operative assumption $H(0)=0$, the formula in (\ref{eq1}) has an obvious natural meaning if $x=y$, since the term corresponding to $\gamma = \mathrm{identity}$, namely $H(0)\vec{V}_{\mathrm{identity}}$\,, vanishes, and is thus not present.
 Moreover, this condition is continuous, in the sense that as $y \rightarrow x$, the corresponding term tends to zero.
-Thus, the effect of a charge at $x$ on itself has a natural definition as where the prime indicates that $\gamma = \mathrm{identity}$ is omitted from the sum, and by the pre-trace or the Poisson formula, the correct definition on the eigenfunction side is (Self action does not occur in the case of a flat torus, since the contribution from a geodesic segment is canceled by that from its negative counterpart.
-It can, however, occur in the hyperbolic case.)
+Thus, the effect of a charge at $x$ on itself has a natural definition as where the prime indicates that $\gamma = \mathrm{identity}$ is omitted from the sum, and by either the pre-trace or the Poisson formula, the correct definition on the eigenfunction side is (Self action does not occur in the case of a flat torus, since the contribution from a geodesic segment is canceled by that from its negative counterpart.
+This also follows from the last formula, since the eigenfunctions in the flat case have constant absolute value $1$.
+Non-trivial self action can, however, occur in the hyperbolic case.)

 In view of the above, the effect at $x_j$ of points at $x_1,\ldots x_N$ is given by so the effect is null at $x_j$ if and only if

 If the configuration is in equilibrium at each of the $x_j$'s, then by adding and collecting terms, we find that or where the gradient can be regarded as taken over the Cartesian product $M^N$, since the gradient of the metric product is the orthogonal direct sum of the gradients in the factors.